 Anyone who thinks about it can see the massive incongruity between the history of “progress” we are taught in school vs. the current ever-precarious economic situation.
 This is primarily because a stock market is obviously not designed to disburse the fruits of productivity so much as to be fed with productivity which it devours into nothingness.
 Even more obviously, stock markets repeatedly cause financial crashes to devastate every nation that embraces them.

-An obvious solution is to reduce the size of stock markets and invest mainly with bonds.
+An obvious solution is gradually to increase taxes on stock market investments—until society as a whole invests almost entirely with bonds.
 For the following reasons.

 - Stock and bond markets both have ups-and-downs.
 However, when stock prices fall, we sell.
 When individually-held investment-grade bonds fall, we hold to maturity.
 Thus—in addition to stocks requiring infinite and impossible growth—stocks inevitably magnify instability while bonds generally regenerate stability.

 - Also—bond markets are viable at lower growth rates.
 From about 1920 to 2010, average annual growth was 5-5.8% for US Corporate Bonds and 7-11.8% for US stocks.
 It requires about 490 years at 5.8% annualized growth to use the same level of resources as in 100 years at 11.8%.
 A phase-out of stocks will obviously “buy time” for the planet.

 - Above all—with bond markets, there is nothing that relentlessly requires the corporation to grow or the investor to invest!
 Having a “possibility” to grow vs. a “requirement” to grow is an obvious difference.
 This translates into a “possibility” to deplete the planet vs. a “requirement” to do so.
 Stock markets relentlessly require “grow-or-die” to take on a life of its own.
 And yet, no “pro-sustainability” expert ever clearly acknowledges this.